 Cathy J. Beveridge provides employment counseling and litigation services on a full range of federal and state employment laws and regulations.
-This includes leave and time off policies, pay issues, Title VII discrimination, age discrimination and claims related to the Americans with Disabilities Act.
+This includes leave and time off policies, pay issues, Title VII and Title IX discrimination, age discrimination and claims related to the Americans with Disabilities Act.
 She forms valuable, longstanding partnerships with human resources professionals by resolving immediate employee-employer disruptions in the context of bigger picture workforce management and process improvement goals.

 How Cathy Helps Clients

 Cathy appreciates the growing challenges businesses face as they manage employee populations that may be working remotely, seasonal, multi-generational, caregivers, physically or mentally challenged or more.
 She offers significant experience across these issues, and proposes solutions that bridge employee needs with achievement of business objectives.
 She provides practical advice, recognizing that effective workforce management isn’t a one-size-fits-all proposition.